-Current Account in Romania averaged -454.04 EUR Million from 1997 until 2019, reaching an all time high of 901 EUR Million in March of 2015 and a record low of -2344 EUR Million in May of 2008.
+Current Account in Romania averaged -455.16 EUR Million from 1997 until 2020, reaching an all time high of 901 EUR Million in March of 2015 and a record low of -2344 EUR Million in May of 2008.
 This page provides the latest reported value for - Romania Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Romania Current Account - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.